 Scientists call the action of all cannabinoids working together the “entourage effect.”
 8 When scientists isolated CBD from the other cannabinoids, they found that it was not as effective as when all the cannabinoids worked together.
 The study showed a drop-off effect of CBD isolate at higher doses.
 By contrast, a full spectrum CBD extract did not have a drop off in effectiveness.9

 CBD extracts containing a complete phytocannabinoid profile are called “full spectrum” oils.
-Consumers looking to experience all that the hemp plant has to offer should only shop for full spectrum CBD products.
+Consumers looking to experience all that the hemp plant or cannabidiol has to offer should only shop for full spectrum CBD products.

 For those struggling to understand why this occurs, let us explain using a sports metaphor.
 Think of the full spectrum of cannabinoids as a basketball team.
 Each player on the team plays an important role in how the team performs.
 If one of the players goes missing, the whole team suffers.

 The same is true with full spectrum cannabinoids.
-By removing a key component like THC, providers of THC-free CBD products may actually be doing their customers a huge disservice in terms of the potency and effectiveness of the CBD extract.
+By removing a key component like THC, providers of THC-free CBD products could actually be doing their customers a huge disservice in terms of the potency and effectiveness of the CBD extract.
+The evidence shows that THC and cbd go together!
 That’s why at Cornbread Hemp, we only use the highest quality, most potent, full spectrum CBD extracts when formulating our CBD products.

 Will CBD Oil Get You High?

-The THC in a full spectrum hemp extract helps CBD interact with the body’s cannabinoid receptors more efficiently, while not producing any unwanted psychotropic effects.
+The THC in a full spectrum hemp extract helps CBD interact with the body’s cannabinoid receptors more efficiently, while avoiding any unwanted psychotropic effects.
 It’s just another reason why choosing full spectrum CBD products is always the best way to go, especially if potency and effectiveness are your priority.

 The effects of CBD derived from hemp are more in line with a non-psychoactive overall wellness supplement, rather than a recreational drug experience.
 Legal full spectrum CBD hemp oil should have a percentage of less than 0.3 THC content, not enough to get anyone "high."